Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

     model.plot(plot_type="standard")

 As last step you can plot the results using the builtin plotting functionality.
-You can choose betweeen a spyder-web representation and a standard plot.
+You can choose between a spider-web representation and a standard plot.
 The standard plot is only working for one or two-dimensional parameters and data.

 The final results can be found in the file :file:`Applications/Temperature/OverallSimResults.csv`.

 .. note::

     TODO It always annoying to follow tutorials and copy all the code.
-We provide the tutorial also as jupyter noteboke and python file:
+We provide the tutorial also as jupyter notebook and python file:

     * Jupyter notebook file
     * Python file